-Debuggable application profiling on page 13 System profiling on page 18
+Application profiling on page 15 System profiling on page 26

 2.2 Compile your application

 Before you can profile your executable with Streamline, you must compile your executable.
 This topic describes the compiler options to use when you compile your application.